google/oboe/apps/OboeTester/docs/Usage.md

 You can test whether the disconnect logic is working in Android by plugging or unplugging a headset.
 Just follow the instructions in red.
 You will get a report at the end that you can SHARE by GMail or Drive.

+### Device Report

+Provides a device report.
+This report includes info about the features enabled, the properties set, audio paths, and microphones.
+You can share this report by first pressing the icon with the three vertical dots at the top right of OboeTester.
+After that, simply press the share button and you should be able to email this to yourself.

 ### Data Paths

 This checks for dead speaker and mic channels, dead Input Presets and other audio data path problems.